DataDog/integrations-core/squid/README.md

 ## Troubleshooting

-If you have any questions about Datadog or a use case our [Docs][5] didn’t mention, we’d love to help!
-Here’s how you can reach out to us:
+If you have any questions about Datadog or a use case our [Docs][5] didn't mention, we'd love to help!
+Here's how you can reach out to us:

 ### Visit the Knowledge Base